galette/galettedoc/source/development/git.rst

 The ``galette`` directory will then contains a woking copy of Galette source code.

-Thrid party libs used by Galettee are not available from the epository, please refer to :ref:`third party dependencies <deps>`.
-Refer to the :ref:`coding part of contributor manual <contrib_coding>` to get details and example of code contribution.
+:ref:`Third party dependencies <deps>` required by Galette are not available from the epository.
+You can refer to the :ref:`coding part of contributor manual <contrib_coding>` to get details and example of code contribution.

-Si vous souhaitez juste installer la version de développement de Galette pour tester, vous pouvez maintenant passer à :doc:`la phase d'installation de Galette <../installation/index>`, félicitations ;-)

 .. _deps: